Midnight145/LiteloaderLoader/README.md

 Other fixes:
 - Any mod extending from VoxelCommonLiteMod on non-Windows platforms, replacing its use of the TEMP environment variable with java.io.tmpdir.
 - Angelica's HUD Caching module not throwing several pre/postrender events causing mods like VoxelMap not to render.
-- Macro Keybind Mod spamming the logfile with errors under lwjgl3ify due to missing fields.
+- Macro Keybind Mod spamming the logfile with errors under lwjgl3ify due to missing fields.\
+- Macro Keybind Mod compatibility with Controlling

 Other minor changes or improvements:
 - The LiteLoader progress bar has been reimplemented with a Forge progress bar while modloading.